ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 <h2>How to run BuggyAmb</h2>

+The first release of BuggyAmb runs over HTTP.
+If you need to configure HTTPS or run on another port then you can download the source code and make the necessary changes based on your needs.

 You can run BuggyAmb as a standalone application or you can host it on IIS.

+I personally prefer to host it on IIS but it really does not matter where and how you host it (you can even host it on Linux or macOS).
+This is true because you just need a process that you can investigate - it is not important if the process running the application is dotnet.exe or w3wp.exe.

+There are advantages and disadvantages of both, e.g.:

+* Running as stand alone application is very easy.
+You do not need to deal with installing IIS and creating a web site.
+* When you run as stand alone, you will need to manage to start BuggyAmb once it stops / crashes.
+* Hosting on IIS is usually the preferred way for several people in real world scenarios where the OS is Windows so you will be seeing more real-world examples when troubleshooting BuggyAmb.
+* IIS (actually the WAS service) will manage the process startups so if BuggyAmb crashes then IIS will start it without you to take action (unless the application is pool is disabled due to Rapid Fail Protection).

+So make your choice, it is all up to you.

-<h3>Running as standalone application (no web server is needed)</h3>
+<h3>Running BuggyAmb as a standalone application (no web server is needed)</h3>

 This is the easiest way to run BuggyAmb if you don't want to install IIS.
-However in this case you will need to manage the process startup.
-Also note that the BuggyAmb application is "buggy" and it will most probably crash due to different reasons.
-Although this is one of the purposes of this application (investigating crash problems), you may need to start your application once again after it crashes.
-If you want to automate process management then go with hosting on IIS instructions.

 Here are the instructions to run BuggyAmb as a standalone application: